 <= me in Tibet

 Dienes, Z. (2008).Understanding Psychology as a Science: An Introduction to Scientific and Statistical Inference.
-Palgrave Macmillan (now in Hungarian!
-Chinese translation coming soon.)
+Palgrave Macmillan (now in Hungarian and Chinese.
+French and Japanese translation coming soon.)

 This book is an invaluable reference for courses on conceptual and historical issues in psychology (CHIP); courses on critical thinking; courses on research methods; and for all researchers!

 click here for a Bayes Factor calculator

 I organize Conscious and Unconscious Mental Processes, a final year option module; Perspectives on Psychology, a final year core module.
 I also teach philosophy of science in the masters module Ethics, Philosophy, and Methods, and a series of lectures on hypnosis in the first year undergraduate module Contemporary Issues in Psychology.